CloakedWayne/MISC/CF_tube_mounting/README.md

-# Better carbon fiber tube mounting
+# Better CF tube mounting
 ![1](Images/CF_rail_mounting.png)

 *If you have questions, consider joining the Discord server.*